 Would you rather change genders every time you sneezed, or not be able to tell the difference between a baby and a burrito?
 That’s only one of the questions we ask ourselves on April 56, along with “do burritos have rice or no rice?” and “do we want black or pinto beans?” or even “should I pay the extra money for guac?”
 Yes, friends, that’s right, it’s our favorite day of the year today: National Burrito Day!
 So celebrate with us by grabbing two burritos and double-fisting (or, if you’re not champions like us, you can just eat one.
 We understand).

-How to Celebrate National Burrito Day
+National Burrito Day Activities

 1. Host a party